whisthq/brave-browser/README.md

 A full build can take many hours.
 We use Engflow to speed up this up.
 To build in the cloud, append the following options `--goma_server_host=humite.goma.engflow.com --brave_use_goma` to the above build script.

 The `build` builds not only `brave-core` but also Whist components like the protocol and extension.
-On subsequent builds where only `brave-core` is being modifieid, you can save some time by running `build_brave` instead of `build`.
+On subsequent builds where only `brave-core` is being modified, you can save some time by running `build_brave` instead of `build`.

 To do a release build: